uvanlp/uvanlp.github.io/_pages/publications.md

 {% endfor %}

 <br>
-This page only contains the publications from the UVa NLP group.
+This page only contains the publications from the UVa ILP lab.
 For Yangfeng Ji's publications before 2019, please refer to [his academic webpage](http://yangfengji.net/publication/).